 One of Joseph Kesisoglou’s Pixel Sorted Cory Doctorow images.
 It weighed in at 2.5 Mb so I dropped every other frame, made it a tad smaller, and saved with a higher than usual lossy setting, got it down to about 1.1 Mb.
 The GIFs are licensed under CC BY 3.0.

-The post "A Ghost Trackback: Cory Doctorow Remix GIFs from the Past" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2016/11/ghost-trackback/) on November 8, 2016.
+The post "A Ghost Trackback: Cory Doctorow Remix GIFs from the Past" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2016/11/ghost-trackback/) on November 8, 2016.